atom/atom/docs/creating-a-package.md

 The next goal of this package is to append a pane to the Atom editor that lists some information about the modified files.

 To do that, we're going to first create a new class method called `content`.
 Every package that extends from the `View` class can provide an optional class method called `content`.
 The `content` method constructs the DOM that your package uses as its UI.
-The principals of `content` are built entirely on [SpacePen](https://github.com/nathansobo/space-pen), which we'll touch upon only briefly here.
+The principals of `content` are built entirely on [SpacePen][space-pen], which we'll touch upon only briefly here.

 Our display will simply be an unordered list of the file names, and their modified times.
 Let's start by carving out a `div` to hold the filenames: